Debunking the Arguments of PseudoSkeptics and Debunkers

 What

-commonly featured in the mainstream media, do not serve truth as their master.
+not serve truth as their

-As such, they cannot always do what's right, but in fact, are willing to lie
+As such, they are willing

 cases of this).
 Thus they are not "free" in any sense of the word,